REMOVAL PROCEEDINGS IN OHIO

 Defense from an Experienced Ohio Immigration Lawyer

 When immigrants are considered for deportation, or removal, from the United States, there a number steps that will occur and certain court proceedings they will have to go through.
 If you are currently in this situation, you are probably stressed and fearful about what the future holds.
 You might be wondering what will happen when you go before an immigration judge and what your options are.
-At the Law Offices of Jonathan A. Bartell, LLC, our skilled Ohio immigration attorney and his knowledgeable team are here to guide you through the entire process.
+At Jonathan A. Bartell, Attorney with Margaret W. Wong & Associates, our skilled Ohio immigration attorney and his knowledgeable team are here to guide you through the entire process.
 We can help you plan out your deportation defense strategy, and we can represent you in removal hearings.
 Learn more about the various steps of removal proceedings by reading the information included below.

 What Starts the Removal Proceedings Process?

 The removal proceedings process begins when an immigrant is served with a "Notice to Appear," or a document that is filed by the Department of Homeland Security (DHS).
 This document informs the immigrant that he or she must appear in immigration court.
 The notice will include information about the following: